Get all the latest Airbnb data for Bergen

 Can I run multiple Airbnbs under one name in Bergen right now?

-Running multiple Airbnb listings under one name is legally possible in Bergen, but the more units you operate, the more you look like a commercial business rather than a casual host.
+Running multiple Airbnb listings under one name is technically legal in Bergen, but the more units you operate, the more likely you are to be treated as a commercial business rather than a casual host.

-If you operate multiple listings, you should strongly consider registering a sole proprietorship (enkeltpersonforetak) through Altinn, and once your turnover crosses VAT thresholds, you'll need to register for VAT as well.
+Hosts with multiple listings in Bergen should strongly consider registering a sole proprietorship (enkeltpersonforetak) through Altinn and the Bronnøysund Register Centre, and once combined turnover crosses the VAT threshold, you will also need to register for VAT with Skatteetaten.

 Do I need a short-term rental license or a business registration to host in Bergen as of 2026?